During this difficult time, we know how important it is to get outdoors for fresh air, exercise and to immerse yourself in nature.

 Wash your hands

-It may feel like you haven't come into contact with anything whilst out in the great outdoors, but you may have opened and closed gates, sat down on a bench or touched a sign or bin.
+It may feel like you haven't come into contact with anything whilst out in the great outdoors, but you might have opened and closed gates, sat down on a bench or touched a sign or bin.

 Whilst outdoors, avoid touching your face.
 You should also clean your hands before leaving the house (ideally with an alcohol-based hand sanitiser) and wash them thoroughly when you arrive home.